rosatonep/Turtle-Mouse-Follower/README.md

 # Turtle-Mouse-Follower
-Helped me gain experience with swing, event handling in swing, and swing timers.
+Helped me gain experience with the turtle class, swing, event handling in swing, and swing timers.